peavers-archive/silverstripe-google-analytics/readme.md

 ### Composer

-Make sure you've removed all Google Analytics code from your template/
+Make sure you've removed all Google Analytics code from your template

 Ideally composer will be used to install this module.
 ```composer require "moe/google-analytics:@stable"```